PanagiotisChaviaropoulos/Google-data-analytics-case-study/README.md

  ![Rides_for_each_bike_type](https://github.com/user-attachments/assets/bd4f203f-eac8-4609-810d-7645c5a5d40c)

 It is clear that the most popular bike is the classic bike and that members tend to do more trips than casuals.
-Another observation is that membeers do not use docked bikes at all.
+Another observation is that members do not use docked bikes at all.

 ![number_of_trips_per_day](https://github.com/user-attachments/assets/5b31e983-b6a6-4968-96ab-e763daad42db)